-My life journey has prompted me to become involved in community-building organisations - like local farmers’ market, regional heritage, Chamber of Commerce, small scale farming and making space for the next generation of food providers.
-I’ve met many people with great ideas and energy to contribute to their communities.
-I’ve become concerned by the various ways governments at higher levels discourage, distract and even destabilize people of good intent.
-I feel we can do better and have entered this election contest to advocate for the community builders among us.
+David is running for the Green Party because he has become concerned by the various ways governments at higher levels discourage, distract and even destabilize people of good intent.
+He feels as a community, province and country we can do better, and has entered this election to advocate for the community builders among us.

 The Green Party is excited to have David Neufeld as our candidate in the riding of Brandon–Souris.